rehierl/node-tree-outliner/about-basics.md

 * `n1` is loosely related to `nk`, if `p=(n1,n2,n3,...,nk) in TD or BU` and `k in [3,+Infinity)`
 * `n1` is related to `nk`, if `n1` is strictly or loosely related to `nk`
-* synonymous - related to, connected with, in relationship with
+* synonymous - related to, connected with, in relationship with, coupled with

 in simple words: